Raspberry Scones

-These raspberry scones are buttery, tender, lightly sweetened, and irresistible.
-They are made with fresh raspberries and topped with a lemon glaze.
+This Fruit Scones recipe yields raspberry scones that are buttery, tender, lightly sweetened, and irresistible.
+Make them with fresh fruit and top with a lemon glaze.

 Scones, like banana muffins and French toast casserole (a.k.a. bread pudding), are one of those desserts that you eat for breakfast without anyone blinking an eye.
 And, with these, you are even getting in some morning fruit!